 “The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack in will.” – Vince Lombardi

 Life is difficult.
 However, there are many, many distractions and pleasures to be found.
-These pleasures can be a boon to your self-improvement if you utilize them effectively and clearly.
+These pleasures can boost your self-improvement if you utilize them effectively and clearly.

 My suggestion is to determine a hobby you love doing.
 This hobby should provide personal fulfillment and enjoyment.
-Furthermore, your hobby should be realistic and respectful of your budget, responsibilities, and goals.
+Furthermore, your recreation should be realistic and respectful of your budget, responsibilities, and goals.

 Set your goals, then create clear rewards.
-You will feel better eating a snack after you finished a daily reading.
-You’ll feel better about binging your TV shows if you complete a big project.
+If you complete a big project, you’ll feel better about binging your TV shows.
+You will feel better eating a snack after you finish a daily reading.
 Remember, you’ll happily persist towards greatness if you can enjoy pleasures along the way.

 5. Ignore the noise – the world has nothing to teach you